heptarch/heptarch.github.io/drafts/will.md

 \exists t : f^{(t)}[\sigma_0] = \sigma.
 $$

 This isn't a perfect model.
 First, a neural network is time-dependent, but the SDS has static update rule $f$.
 But although this is unrealistic on the time scale of learning, the network *is* fixed over the decision time scale.
 Another objection is that neural networks are stochastic, and the SDS is deterministic.
-But that stochastic behaviour probably is probably equivalent to some (more complex) deterministic behaviour, so we lose nothing.
-Finally, it may seem like modelling a node cannot possibly capture the full complexity of neural dynamics, but the state space $\Sigma$ and update rules $f_v$ let us export the complexity there.
+But stochastic behaviour coarse grains some (more complex) deterministic behaviour, so we lose nothing with this restriction.
+Finally, it may seem like nodes cannot possibly capture the full complexity of neural dynamics, but we can export complexity to the state space $\Sigma$ and update rules $f_v$.

 Now,